cisum-labs/sing.whitepaper/cisum.whitepaper.md

 # Solutions

-Cisum Verse leverages Web3 technology to empower young artists in realizing their dreams of becoming stars through the following key ways:
+Cisum Verse leverages Web3 and A.I. technology to empower young artists in realizing their dreams of becoming stars through the following key ways:

 1. **Issuing on-chain tokens**